DBThompson713/DBThompson713.github.io/README.md

 <strong><h2>Purpose</h2></strong>

-<p>The purpose of this portfolio is to show some basic information and details about myself as well as display a bit of coding.</p>
+<p>The purpose of this portfolio is to show some basic information and details about myself as well as serve as a bit of a playground.</p>

 <p>I wanted to try doing something a little different, even if it meant a bit of extra headaches for myself.
-I wanted to play with an atypical interface.</p>
+I wanted to play with an atypical interface.
+I am aiming for something fun, bright and kinetic.
+When you tap something it should do something.</p>

 <p> I wanted to show case a few projects I had previously completed, as well as show some photos.</p>